Last Updated: 30 October 2023

 If as a Business Partner you wish to verify, correct, update or request the deactivation of your information, you may go the to the Zemanta dashboard edit your profile preferences or contact us at email@example.com.
 If you are receiving Zemanta emails, you may “unsubscribe” using a link in the email.
 Note unsubscribing shall not opt you out notifications critical to providing the Zemanta services (e.g., email invoices).

-Zemanta’s lawful basis for processing personal data of Business Partners is legitimate interest.
+Zemanta’s lawful basis for processing personal data of Business Partners is contractual.

 Zemanta Users: You are a Zemanta User when you visit a page of a website or application where Zemanta’s technology is used to serve advertisements advertisements (“Zemanta One”).